ahessl/ERA_analysis/Readme.md

 ### 3. detrCL.R - Detrend both seasonalized cliamte data and tree ring time series to remove longterm trends

  #### *Needs*
-  - default for mod; should be no detrending
+  - default for mod???; should be no detrending
   - Tree rings added
   - This function may not be feasible
+  - Detrending is computationally slow - esp ffcsaps (splines)

 ### 4. compCalc.R - Create composites of climate data based on user-defined quantile of proxy time series
   - Ability to choose between upper ("u"), lower ("l"), or both ("b") when calling the function.
 No need to assign the function to a variable, it self-produces the results.